organicmaps/organicmaps/docs/EXPERIMENTAL_PUBLIC_TRANSPORT_SUPPORT.md

 - The "Subway layer" for visual representation of the OSM transit.
 - "Subway navigation" - OSM transit routing.

-:bus: But you can turn on the experimental feature of [GTFS](https://developers.google.com/transit/gtfs/reference) public transport and use it inside the Organic Maps app.
+:bus: But you can turn on the experimental feature of [GTFS](https://developers.google.com/transit/gtfs/reference) public transport and use it inside the CoMaps app.
 It includes all [transit types definded by GTFS specification:](https://developers.google.com/transit/gtfs/reference/extended-route-types) bus, train, ferry, aerial lifts of different kinds, trolleybus and much more.
 Let's call this version of transit data **GTFS transit** from now on.

 To mix in the experimental GTFS transit into the OSM transit data you should follow these steps: